selinaZitrone/get-started-with-git/README.md

 #### Exercise

-Tommorow, look at Github features in a bit more detail
+Tommorow, look at GitHub features in a bit more detail

 #### What if I don't want to use the commandline?

 - Most IDEs have integrated git client (e.g. RStudio -> Next time)
-- Show Github desktop as an example
+- Show GitHub desktop as an example
 - Shows differences as well.